-If you know what job you want in the US, and the equivalence, it's awesome!
-You already know what to search, and you know exactly what type of job opening you want to apply.
-Your career plan is clear for you, and you can skip the rest of this section to "What I Will Get".
+If you know what job you want in the US, that's awesome!
+You already know what to search, and you know exactly what type of job opening you want to apply to.
+Your career plan is clear for you, and you can skip the rest of this section and go on to "What I Will Get."

-If you don't have one yet, please don't tell me you are ready to do everything to be in the US.
-That it's NOT a career plan!
+If you don't have one yet, please don't tell me you are ready to do anything to be in the US.
+That is NOT a career plan!
 I have heard that too much for my taste.
-I know your goal is to be in the USA and get enough experience from it.
+I know your goal is to be in the USA and get experience from it.
 But first, you need a CAREER PLAN!

-I was in the same scenario when we were looking for a job in the USA.
+I was in the same situation when I was looking for a job in the USA.
 At first, I was open to everything and not only jobs in my field.
 I applied for jobs in sales, marketing, etc, and I discover that it was going nowhere.

 You need to focus on what you love to do, and the skills you have.
 Where do you see yourself working?
 What skills do you have?
 Which ones do you need to reinforce?

-If you are tired of what you are doing right now, a career change plan it can be.
+If you are tired of what you are doing right now, a career change plan may be the thing for you.
 But you need to figure out the journey you want for yourself to achieve your final goal.
-Switch to a position that requires your skills or something new you want to learn, which is going to help you to continue your journey until your final position goal.
+Switch to a position that requires your skills or something new you want to learn; this will help you to continue your journey until your final goal.

-Keep in mind your goals and motivations for your future and professional path.
-It also should be achievable based on your expertise and abilities.
+Keep your goals and motivations for your future and professional path in mind.
+It should be achievable based on your expertise and abilities.

-You might need to focus on setting academic and work-related goals so that you can use your knowledge and abilities to good use.
-Although volunteering requires time, commitment can be a fantastic choice when you want to master the skills you haven’t been able to do in your workplace.
+You might need to focus on setting academic and work-related goals so that you can put your knowledge and abilities to good use.
+Although volunteering requires time, the commitment can be a fantastic choice when you want to master the skills you haven’t been able to make use of in your workplace.

 2. What I Will Get

-And to know if your profile and expectations fit the U.S. market, you need to find out what is your future potential visa you are eligible for, and then find the companies that have a job opening in your field, and that can sponsor you for this kind of visa!
+To know if your profile and expectations fit the U.S. market, you need to find out what visas you may be eligible for, and then find the companies that have a job opening in your field, and that can sponsor you for this kind of visa!

-But the fact is, at this point, it's vital for you to know what type of visa you are eligible for.
+The fact is, at this point, it's vital for you to know what type of visa you are eligible for.
 Why?
-Because the target company and the approach with the company will be completely different depending on YOUR ideal visa, following YOUR situation and profile, and YOUR career plan you've just defined.
+Because the target company and the approach with the company will be completely different depending on YOUR ideal visa, YOUR situation and profile, and YOUR career plan you've just defined.